ForgeL4bs/ReFrame/readme.md

 * **Frame Extraction:** Extracts frames from video files.
 * **Convert Images**: Convert images between multiple formats such as PNG, JPG/JPEG, WEBP, HEIF/HEIC.
 * **Resize Images**: Resize images to desired size/ratio or use the multiplier to just upscale the size of the image.
+* **Background Remover**: Remove background from an image and optionally replace it with a specified color.
 * **Bulk Support**: Convert/Resize images in bulk by just passing the input_path/dir rather than passing them one by one.
 * **GIF Creation**: An additional feature to create Animated GIFs just by stacking up multiple frames(images).
 * **Cross-Platform:** Works on Linux, macOS, and Windows.